CS4580/my-notes-makenamecham/Module 7/README.md

 ### KNN with Levenshtein Distance
 This is the most common form of edit-based metric, which generally quantifies to work required to transform a string from an initial sequence to a target sequence.
-- It is used to determine teh difference between two sequences (strings)
+- It is used to determine the difference between two sequences (strings)
 - Is the distance between two words (minimum number of digits edits)
     - Insertions, deletions, or substitutions